Creating & Performing a Production Run

 The expected yield for this batch.
 The batch qty will be automatically updated based on your selection.

-The total size of this batch.
-This field cannot be edited.
+The combined total size of all required ingredients for this batch.
+This field is automatically populated and cannot be edited.

 The total cost to produce this batch.
-This field cannot be edited.
+It will also include estimated labour costs if configured in the product's production settings.
+This field is automatically populated and cannot be edited.

 The current stage that this batch is at in production.
 Select from the drop-down.
 It is recommended not to change this value.